 John's paintings have been shown in various group exhibitions with Royal West of England Academy, Bristol, Victoria Art Gallery, Bath, South West Academy, Exeter, Plymouth Society of Artists and Delamore Summer Show, Cornwood.
 He has also shown works in Innocent Fine Art, Clifton, Contemporary Fine Art Gallery, Eton, Alverton Gallery, Penzance and currently at the Brownston Gallery, Modbury.

-He won the Brownston Gallery Painting Prize at the South West Academy Open Exhibition in Exeter Castle in 2016.
+Winner of the Brownston Gallery Painting Prize at the South West Academy Open Exhibition in Exeter Castle in 2016

 Victoria Museum and Art Gallery, Bath

 Plymouth Museum and Art Gallery